wclubin/wclubin/README.md

 # It is all about me, not you

-- 🚾 Fun fact: I have been strategically inserted into Earth to proceed as a regular ordinary person.
+- 🚾 Fun fact: I have been strategically inserted here to proceed as a regular ordinary person.

 <!--
 **wclubin/wclubin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.